JohannesKlug/hbird/README.md

 ### Installation provisos

 ####Karaf and Maven
-Maven 3.1.0 is incompaiable with the karaf-maven-plugin:3.0.0-SNAPSHOT so you must use Maven 3.0.5 or lower for now.
+Maven 3.1.0 is incompatible with the karaf-maven-plugin:3.0.0-SNAPSHOT so you must use Maven 3.0.5 or lower for now.

 [See here for details in Karaf JIRA](https://issues.apache.org/jira/browse/KARAF-2395)